511 Bathurst: History

 Streetcar service on Bathurst Street started on July 27, 1885, when the Toronto Street Railway opened a horsecar line between Bloor Street and College Street.
 The line was extended to King Street in December 1889, and to Front Street on September 5, 1892.
 The Toronto Railway Company electrified the line on April 19, 1894, and extended it north to Dupont Street on July 10, 1894.
 The railway corridor south of Front Street remained a barrier until August 25, 1916, when a bridge was constructed at a southwest angle over the railway tracks.
 South of the rail corridor, streetcars ran along the edge of Fort York to provide seasonal service to Exhibition Place.

 On December 21, 1921, the Toronto Transportation Commission extended the line to St. Clair Avenue.
 In 1931, the bridge over the railway corridor south of Front Street was realigned in a north–south alignment.
 On June 22, 1931, streetcar service started on Fleet Street, which became part of the "Fort" route.

 Just prior to the opening of Line 2 Bloor–Danforth on February 25, 1966, Bathurst Street was served by two streetcar routes, Fort and Bathurst.
-The Fort route ran from Vaughan Loop (an on-street loop utilizing Vaughan Road and St. Clair Avenue) to Exhibition Loop.
+The Fort route ran from Vaughan Loop (an on-street loop using Vaughan Road and St. Clair Avenue) to Exhibition Loop.
 The Bathurst route ran south from Vaughan Loop to Adelaide Street turning east on that street, then south on Church Street, west on King Street to return north on Bathurst Street.
 However, before the city converted Adelaide Street to a one-way, eastbound street in 1960, Bathurst streetcars would loop downtown north from Adelaide Street on Church Street, west on Richmond Street, south on York Street to return westbound on Adelaide Street.

 With the Line 2 Bloor–Danforth opening, service north of Bloor Street to Vaughan Loop was discontinued, with cars terminating at the then-new Bathurst station.
 Service north of Bloor was replaced with the 7 Bathurst bus, although the tracks there remain today for non-revenue use to connect the St. Clair streetcar line and the Hillcrest Complex to the rest of the streetcar network.
 Bathurst streetcar service along Adelaide Street was also terminated, with the tracks being ultimately abandoned with the exception of one track between Victoria and Church streets.
 The Fort and Bathurst routes were merged, and the "Fort" name was discontinued.
 With these changes, the Bathurst route resembled today's 511 Bathurst.